tsloughter/rebar3.org/content/en/docs/testing/coverage.md

 weight: 3
 ---

-The test runs of all built-in test tools will generate cover data.
-Calling `rebar3 cover` at any later point will generate a general code coverage report by merging all the individual reports:
+Test runs from all of the built-in test tools generate cover data.
+Calling `rebar3 cover` at any later point generates a general code coverage report by merging all the individual reports:

 ```shell
 $ rebar3 ct --dir test/suites1 --cover --cover_export_name=suites1